What Is a Fictitious ID and What Are the Penalties for Possessing One?Published on August 23, 2018

 Appealing a criminal case is vastly different than trying a criminal case.
 Do you need an attorney to handle your criminal case appeal?
 The short answer is, no — you do not.
 You have the right to act on your own behalf — or pro se — for your appeal.
 While it’s not prohibited, it is not necessarily recommended.
 Appeals are rather difficult and require a skill set that not even all attorneys possess.

-A Los Angeles criminal appeals attorney from Spolin Law P.C. can help.
+A Los Angeles criminal appeals attorney or staff member from Spolin Law P.C. can help.
 If you’ve been convicted of a criminal offense and wish to appeal, contact us today at (310) 424-5816 to schedule a free case consultation.

 Trial Work vs. Appellant Work